lszxw1234/linux_scripts/README.md

-# linux_tools
+# linux_scripts
-some linux tools developed by Python
+some linux scripts developed by Python/Shell